What is a sole trader?

 • Losses may be set against other income or profit from previous years

-• If you decide to close your business later, the procedure is easy and straightforward
+• If you decide in the future to close your business, the procedure is easy and straightforward

 • Unlimited liability for debts and all business expenses